Welcome

 We are part of the Scottish Universities Physics Alliance (SUPA), funded by the Scottish Higher Education Funding Council.
 The particle physics theme promotes enhanced collaboration between the theory and experimental groups in Glasgow and Edinburgh, with a joint training programme for graduate students and regular physics meetings.

-We are members of the transatlantic HPQCD collaboration and the UK-wide UKQCD consortium on lattice gauge theory.
+We are members of the international HPQCD collaboration and the UK-wide UKQCD consortium on lattice gauge theory.

 We are also part of the network HEPTOOLS RTN "Tools and Precision calculations for Physics Discoveries at Colliders", which aims to develop computational tools and theoretical understanding to enhance our exploration of physics we may uncover at the Large Hadron Collider (LHC) and the International Linear Collider (ILC).